SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(Publishing).md

 Once your project has been uploaded, tell others about it!

-We recommend all addon developers to feature their addon on our public [Addons page](https://github.com/Slimefun/Slimefun4/wiki/Addons).<br>
+We recommend all addon developers to feature their addon on our public [Addons page](https://github.com/Slimefun/Slimefun4/wiki/Addons).

-Simply make a new pull request on our wiki repository, you can find a tutorial here:<br>
+Simply make a new pull request on our wiki repository, you can find a tutorial here:

 <https://github.com/Slimefun/Slimefun4/wiki/Expanding-the-Wiki>

-You can also share your project by posting about it on our [Discord server](https://discord.gg/slimefun).<br>
+You can also share your project by posting about it on our [Discord server](https://discord.gg/slimefun).

 Upload videos or screenshots to get people excited!
 But please don't tag anyone.